 Method of assessment

-A reading list will be provided by the convenor at the beginning of the course.
+A reading list will be provided by the convenor at the beginning of the module.